yidimopozhibai/yidimopozhibai.github.io/index.md

 <br>

-My exploration in the field of computer science is very extensive, with a particular emphasis on deep learning and computer vision.
-To this day, I continue to delve into the cutting-edge areas of artificial intelligence.
+<br>My exploration in the field of computer science is very extensive, with a particular emphasis on deep learning and computer vision.
+To this day, I continue to delve into the cutting-edge areas of artificial intelligence.<br>

-I hope that my past and future scientific research can make a modest contribution to the development of humanity, and I will continue to work hard for it.
+<br>I hope that my past and future scientific research can make a modest contribution to the development of humanity, and I will continue to work hard for it.<br>